Molly Christian Tyler

 I didn’t get the job, and I wasn’t particularly upset when I received the news.
 I knew the moment I hit the interstate on my way to the interview that I didn’t want to spend four-plus hours sitting in my car every day.

 Time is one of the most valuable things each of us has.
 Getting to spend yours on things you actually enjoy is priceless.
-Not having a commute is probably one of the reasons I’m able to juggle a full-time job, running this blog, working on a novel, and still taking some time to kick back and relax with friends and family.
+Not having a commute is probably the biggest factor that contributes to my being able to pursue my writing projects outside of work on top of juggling family and other responsibilities.

 Con: You May Feel Trapped In Your House